sjc5/kiruna/README.md

 }
 ```

 When you hit save, this should also hot reload.

+[!NOTE]
-Note that you can put multiple css stylesheets into both the `styles/critical` and `styles/normal` directories.
+You can put multiple css stylesheets into the `styles/critical` and `styles/normal` directories.
 In each case, the CSS will be minified and concatenated in alphabetical order by filename.

 ---